Comsicare/SFM-Library/README.md

 > [!CAUTION]
 > **Most programms will not work without adjusting the config.**

+You will need to set minimal tick interval to 1 tick.

 We have adjusted the minimum tick interval on the server that I wrote most of these on.
 Therefore you'll find many sub 20 ticks move triggers. <br>
 If you don't adjust the config in the world you wanna load them, they will fail. <br>